 The draw shall provide that the top four seeded teams in each tournament will not meet in the preliminary round.

-The first seeded team will be at the top of the draw, the second seeded team at the bottom of the draw, the third seeded team at the top of the bottom half of the draw and the fourth seeded team at the bottom of the top half of the draw, and so on.

-Current Premier Division rules shall apply to all Holland Cup games.
+Current Premier Division rules shall apply to all knockout Holland Cup games.

+If the format of any Knockout Tournament includes a Round Robin stage, the rules in bye-law 15.12(b) and (c) shall apply.

+If there is still a tie after considering 15.12(c), a play-off game will be played as soon as practically possible to determine the ranking.

 Drawn Matches

-In the event of a draw in all rounds up to and including the semi-finals, the match winners shall be determined by a Penalty Shootout Competition.
+In the event of a draw in all knockout rounds up to and including the semi-finals, the match winners shall be determined by a Penalty Shootout Competition.
 The Penalty Shootout Competition shall follow the Penalty Shootout Competition Regulations laid down in the Rules of Hockey, as issued by the FIH.

 In the event of a draw in a final round, one period of extra time shall be played.